minio/docs/source/replication/replication-overview.rst

 or modifying a replication rule:

-- For new replication rules, include ``"existing-objects"`` to the list of replication features specified to :mc-cmd-option:`mc replicate add replicate`.
+- For new replication rules, include ``"existing-objects"`` to the list of replication features specified to :mc-cmd:`mc replicate add --replicate`.

-- For existing replication rules, add ``"existing-objects"`` to the list of existing replication features using :mc-cmd-option:`mc replicate edit replicate`.
+- For existing replication rules, add ``"existing-objects"`` to the list of existing replication features using
+  :mc-cmd:`mc replicate edit --replicate`.
 You must specify *all* desired replication features when editing the replication rule.

 Enabling existing object replication does not increase the priority of objects